 Click the photo below to see the map of our Slovenia tour 2010.

 FUN FACT: The name "Graz" originates from Old Slovenian "Gradec" (pronounced Grah·dets), which means "Small castle".
-Interestingly, "Maribor" (my hometown) originates from Old German "Marchburg", which means "Castle in the border region".
-We should've swapped the names or something.
+Interestingly, "Maribor" originates from Old German "Marchburg", which means "Castle in the border region".
 Well, this just proves that in the past Slovenians and Germans used to live on the both sides of the border.

 Now you know, why I had to bring my girlfriend there.
 I'm sorry, this post is photo intensive, but I really like Graz's old town and want to show you all the beautiful spots.
 See my 4o photos of Graz, Austria's second biggest city: